NEW Lateral Associate Opening – Sophisticated Work, High Compensation, STRONG Work/Life Balance (Seattle):

 Interested persons must email the following items in pdf format to the email address listed below:

-Writing Sample: Include a sample of your legal writing, such as a portion or all of an appellate brief, memorandum of points and authorities, or opinion letter.
+Writing Sample: Include a sample of your legal writing, such as a portion or all of an appellate brief, motion and memorandum of points and authorities, or opinion letter.
 The writing sample should be a recent example of your work and demonstrate your ability to analyze legal issues and present that analysis in written form.

 The sample should be predominantly your own work.
 If the document was edited by others, include a cover memo that briefly describes the level of editing that occurred.